ISLE OF SKYE ELOPEMENT

 Measuring at approximately 50 miles in length, Skye is a coastal isle that is conveniently close to the mainland, making it super accessible for those coming in from nearby airports or transport links.

 The capital of Skye is the small but magical town of Portree in the northern part of the isle, with other delightful locations including Dunvegan, Uig (which is famed for its strong vein of Gaelic folklore and Rowan trees!), and Staffin.
+Skye is a particularly popular elopement destination because, unlike many of the other Scottish islands, you can drive to it from the mainland.

 As we mentioned earlier, this rugged corner of the world has everything you can ever dream of for an intimate and peaceful elopement.
 It also has several famous whisky distilleries, for those who may like to celebrate their special day with a locally-made tipple!

 Also, don’t be deterred by the smallness of the island – you still have ample choice for outdoor ceremony locations, wedding feast establishments, and accommodation – including log cabins and mystical castles!
+Skye is famous for many things, including waterfalls, which can make for a seriously stunning backdrop for your elopement ceremony.
+But we’ll get to that in a minute.

 Finally, Skye really is the ultimate location for nature lovers because it boasts every natural landscape you can imagine (except deserts, but really, who wants to wed their sweetheart in a desert?!).
+Because of this, Skye isn’t known for urban scenery or excessive nightlife, so if this is a factor for your celebrations then the island probably isn’t for you.

 Skye Elopement Locations